-Foreign awards are enforceable on the basis of bilateral or multilateral treaties that Austria has ratified, the New York Convention being by far the most important legal instrument.
-Thus, the general principle that mutuality of enforcement has to be guaranteed by treaty or decree remains applicable (as opposed to the respective provisions under the UNCITRAL Model Law).

-The enforcement proceedings are essentially the same as for foreign judgments.
+Foreign awards are enforceable on the basis of bilateral or multilateral treaties that Austria has ratified - the New York Convention being by far the most important legal instrument.
+Thus, the general principle that mutuality of enforcement must be guaranteed by treaty or decree remains applicable (as opposed to the respective provisions under the UNCITRAL Model Law).
+Enforcement proceedings are essentially the same as for foreign judgments.